CosmWasm/cosmwasm/contracts/crypto-verify/README.md

 ## Formats

-Input formats are serialized byte slices for Message / Message Hash, Signature, and Public Key.
+Input formats are serialized byte slices for Message, Signature, and Public Key.

 ### secp256k1:

-- Hash: SHA-256 hashed value (32 bytes).
+- Message: A serialized message.
+It will be hashed by the contract using SHA-256, and the hashed value will be fed to the verification function.
 - Signature:  Serialized signature, in Cosmos format (64 bytes).
-Ethereum DER needs to to be converted.
+Ethereum DER needs to be converted.
 - Public Key:  Compressed (33 bytes) or uncompressed (65 bytes) serialized public key.

 Output is a boolean value indicating if verification succeeded or not.